-The land in which the Thanington High Lanes are set changed quite drastically from the 1980s.
+The land on which the Thanington High Lanes are set changed quite drastically from the 1980s.
 On the one hand, fruit cultivation began to decline.
 The Guest farm ceased to grow cherries commercially and grubbed up a number of trees switching to set aside and grazing.
-Both Upper Horton and, later, New House Farm gave up 'pick your own', to concentrate on contract production for supermarkets, food manufacturers and Ribena, often using East European student labour.
+Both Upper Horton and, later, New House Farm gave up 'pick your own', to concentrate on contract production for supermarkets, food manufacturers and especially Ribena, often using East European student labour.
 This may have been related to the rejection of an application to create a proper Farm Shop on the premises.
+The appearance of the farm could also change rapidly as, understandably, old trees were dug up and eventually replaced, sometimes by different species.
+Indeed, around 2014, the farm started growing cherries.
+These were sometimes sold to passers by along Stone Street.
+And the ownership of Upper Horton changed several times, being once a property of the Co-op before the latter's travails led to it passing to a research organization.

-The old Iffin farm was also split and reverted from fruit to pasture.
-Part of this was used by horses, linked to the Riding School that emerged, somewhat controversially, at the top of the Lane.
+The old Iffin farm was also split up and reverted from fruit to pasture and other things.
+Part of its land was also used by horses, linked for while to the Riding School for the Disabled that emerged, somewhat controversially, at the top of New House Lane.
 In fact there was something of a trend to business development in the area, beginning with the creation of a Montessori Nursery School in Orchard House in the late 1980s.
-This later reverted to being an ordinary nursery.
 Some residential properties have also been used for professional activities.
+Thus there has been B&B in Iffin Lane.
+Another change was the burning down of the lovely old barn on the farm.

-Another example of farm land being used for new purposes came in Wincheap Farm.
+Another example of farm land being used for new purposes came through Wincheap Farm.
 In 1986 this ceased to operate in the old way and its implements were sold off.
-The part of the farm below the new A2 was for a while a farm shop before being used for machinery workshops and furniture warehouses and, ultimately, a site for new housing.
-The old owners of Wincheap Farm also turned the bulk of their part of the old Iffin Farm into a new mixed farm under the name of Iffin Meadows Farm.
+The part of the farm below the new A2 was, for a brief while, a farm shop and cider shop before being used for machinery workshops and, for some time. retail rustic furniture warehouses and, ultimately, a site for new housing.
+The owners of Wincheap Farm did carry on farming, however, moving into part of the old Iffin Farm into a new mixed farm under the name of Iffin Meadows Farm.
 This became the base for a construction machinery and free range egg operation.
 In the course of all this field sizes seem to have grown.

-The rest of the land was bought up by Paul Tory, a farmer who had lost his land to the Channel Tunnel.
-His first thought was to build a large new house on the site of the old hop sheds but this was rejected.
-Hence in the late 1980s he applied to turn the land above the A2 into a golf course.
-This was granted in1991 and then extended to a further nine holes.
-Since then, although the planning permission has been regularly renewed, there have been no moves to develop the land so far.
+The rest of the Wincheap land was bought up by Paul Tory, a farmer who had lost his land to the Channel Tunnel.
+His first thought was to build a large new house on the site of the old hop sheds as a home for his daughter but this was rejected.
+Hence, in the late 1980s, he applied to turn the land above the A2 into a golf course.
+Permission for this was granted in1991 and then extended to a further nine holes.
+Since then, although the planning permission was regularly renewed, there were no moves to develop the land.
 Instead it has been used as a contract operated arable farm.
+This held good even when the development of what became Saxon Fields was starting up, although the northern fringe was taken into the new development.